-SUBJECT: Florida Developmental Disabilities Council, Inc. - Program Wide Early Care and and Inclusion Training Grant.
+Confirmation is sought for a proposal that was submitted, subject to Board of Trustees' approval, to the Florida Developmental Disabilities Council, Inc. by the University of South Florida (USF) in partnership with St. Petersburg College for the Program Wide Early Care and Inclusion Training Grant.
 St. Petersburg College will serve as a subcontractor to USF with the role of developing systemic training modules to be used statewide in the Florida Department of Education's Department of Early Learning as part of its Steps to Success Professional Development and Career Ladder program.
 The Program Wide Early Care and Inclusion Training project will focus on the career advancement training of early childhood and after-school professionals to understand, implement and coach others on the inclusion of young children from birth to five years who have a disability.
 Inclusion is the central belief that all opportunities for learning and advancement should be moving toward the wider inclusion of children with disabilities into mainstream settings.
 Permission is also sought to accept funding for this proposal and enter into any agreements as necessary, if awarded.